rsmp-nordic/rsmp_sxl_traffic_lights/extended_sxl_specification.md

 | 6 | Sunday |

 **Note!**
-> each status is separated by a comma (,) E.g. d-t,d-t,
+> each status is separated by a comma (,) E.g. d-t,d-t

 ### Example message